ianhecker/Cryptocurrency-Study/index.md

     ```
     It can be infered that this precaution is a similar attempt in nature to preventing contract malfunctions or exploits to that of the DAO attack, with an exploit using a recursive non-tail call.
 Changing the state of the contract will ensure logical steps are properly recorded.

-#### Vyper Implementation <a href="#table-of-contents">^</a>
+#### Vyper Features Specifically Not Included <a href="#table-of-contents">^</a>

-+ **Features Specifically not Included [[4]](#references)**
 + **Modifiers**

     Modifying methods increases difficulty of auditability with jumps around a file when altering a variable

 + **Class Inheritance**

     Inheritance complicates files and readability with inherited functions

 + **Inline Assembly**

     Adding assembly into code increases auditability effort required

 + **Function Overloading**

     Multiple similar functions allows for misleading code where same-named functions could have very different outcomes with just a parameter change.

 + **Operator Overloading**

     Similar to function overloading, operator overloading creates uncertainty on what task will be performed.

 + **Recursive Calling & Infinite Length Loops**

     In order to set upper bounds for gas-limits, recursion is not implemented as well as the possibility of infinite-length loops.

 + **Binary Fixed Point**

     Binary fixed-points can require approximations, unlike decimal fixed-point which will have an exact value when written as a literal.

 #### Vyper Testing <a href="#table-of-contents">^</a>
 Vyper is still in the process of implementing [ethereum-tester](https://github.com/ethereum/eth-tester), but will utilize this library.
 Command-line tools will allow function execution of contracts with event logging [[4]](#references).